-a Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee.
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - C Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council: - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer () days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three;

-- b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. appoint six councillors to committees plus the Chair and Vice-Chair of the full Council as ex officio members of those.
-The Chair and Vice Chair of the full Council have voting rights and form part of the quorum; - iv. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - v. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - vi. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer five days before the meeting which they are unable to attend; - vii. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - viii. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - ix. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which in both cases shall be no less than three; - x. shall determine if the public may participate at a meeting of a committee; - xi. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xii. shall determine if the public may participate at a meeting of a subcommittee which they are permitted to attend; and - xiii. may dissolve a committee or a sub-committee. - 5.
-Ordinary council meetings
+- ix. shall determine if the public may participate at a meeting of a committee; - shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee.